Nyxis/ItAK-DFS31C/D56_Api_Rest/codebase.md

             let statusCode = 500;

             if (error.response) {
-                // The request was made and the server responded with a status code
-                // that falls out of the range of 2xx statusCode = error.response.status;
+                statusCode = error.response.status;
                 errorMessage += `: ${error.response.data.message || error.response.statusText}`;
             } else if (error.request) {
-                // The request was made but no response was received errorMessage += ': No response received from the server';
+                errorMessage += ': No response received from the server';
             } else {
-                // Something happened in setting up the request that triggered an Error errorMessage += `: ${error.message}`;
+                errorMessage += `: ${error.message}`;
             }